MENU

 Pedestrian priority on campus

-The intention and forethought by SFU in locating their campuses within Metro Vancouver municipalities places each of the campuses within walking distance of all amenities.
-The Burnaby campus is completely walkable once on site and can be reached by foot from the west side by trail from the City of Burnaby or the east side by trail from the City of Coquitlam.
-The Vancouver and Surrey campuses are rated as walker’s paradises and are easily navigable by foot or bike to and around these campuses.
+As SFU campuses are in Metro Vancouver municipalities, each campus is within walking distance of amenities.
+The Burnaby campus is completely walkable once on site and can be reached on foot from the west side by trail from the City of Burnaby or the east side by trail from the City of Coquitlam.
+The Vancouver and Surrey campuses are rated as a walker’s paradise and are easily navigable by foot or bike.

-SFU developed a multi-use path up the west side of Burnaby mountain that creates a safe and reliable path for pedestrians all year round and particularly for cyclists coming up the mountain who now have a safe passageway separated from car traffic.
+SFU has developed a multi-use path up the west side of Burnaby Mountain that creates a safe and reliable path for pedestrians all year round.
+Cyclists coming up the mountain now have a safe passageway separated from car traffic.

-On the Burnaby campus there are also specific accessibility and weather avoidance routes outlined in publicly available maps.
-All roads on the Burnaby campus have sidewalks, crosswalks, and pedestrian controlled crosswalks .
+On Burnaby campus there are also specific accessibility and weather avoidance routes outlined in publicly available maps.
+All roads on the Burnaby campus have sidewalks, crosswalks, and pedestrian controlled crosswalks.

 Remote working at SFU